geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 That's guys the speed there.
 I don't know if the search here.
 Have some point he mentioned something.
 Damn, that's a lot of lines.

 ##### **Geohot** [[00:47:12](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=2832)]
 Yeah, no, I mean, if this is still 802A, this PR needs to be broken up into a lot of things.
 Like I see this change to symbolic and some of these changes to ops.
 Need to be their own.
 Need to be their own PR.
 I'm fine with things like comp GT.
 We should just really add all these.
 And we should separate the ones that can exist in the early graph.
 Versus the ones that are only existing to rewrite.
 But yeah, I mean, there's a ton of stuff in this PR that needs to be separated.
 Before we can merge anything.
 But then first, I also want to see some benchmarks showing that it's as fast as a one.
 But I see you, VNs, working on assembly stuff too.
 For the RDNA.
 We're getting there.
 We're getting to the point where you start to see what these things are and how register allocation and memory assignments and stuff are all the same problem.
 Oh, I also play with this thing called a model that does uses grobe for.
 For for for it makes it clear how at least.
 Like determining schedule order and determining memory layouts are intergeneral near programming.
-So if there's any dependencies that we should be adding to tiny grad, there are things like sat solvers and I don't piece all this.
+So if there's any dependencies that we should be adding to tinygrad, there are things like sat solvers and I don't piece all this.

 ##### **Chenyu** [[00:48:47](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=2927)]
 Great.
 You also have 16 PR open apparently.
 I know.
 I know.
 I can do your parts.
 I know.